sc-idevops/relax/README.md

 - One of the more odd streams called [Nothing, Forever](https://www.twitch.tv/watchmeforever) is a seemingly AI generated sit-com in the style of Seinfeld which never seems to end...

 ### Youtube
-There are a variety of youtube channels which I've broken down into different categories to watch:
+There are a variety of youtube channels which I've broken down into different categories to watch.
+There's something slightly mesmerizing and relaxing about watching craftsmen put so much into their creations.
 (Note: These links all use [viewtube](https://github.com/viewtube/viewtube), to allow you a quieter experience without additional distractions.
 Should these links not work, please replace viewtube.io with youtube.com to see the video from the source)

 #### Restoration Videos